-Whether you’re teaching your own child or an entire classroom, singing is seriously the way to go.
+Whether you’re teaching your own child or an entire classroom, a rousing sing-a-long is always a good idea.

-Check out these great songs and suggestions for fun lessons built around them.
+Check out these eight great songs and suggestions for fun lessons built around them.

 Why Use Music in Your Spanish Classroom?

-If that all weren’t enough, using music in your Spanish classes has the added benefit of allowing you to create authentic connections to the cultures of Spanish-speaking countries.
-When you use songs that are historically important, have a great message or are popular with kids in Spanish-speaking cultures right now, you give your students a peek at what life is like in those places.
+Using music in your Spanish classes has the added benefit of allowing you to create authentic connections to the cultures of Spanish-speaking countries.

-There are hundreds of great Spanish songs out there, and you could search YouTube or iTunes all day long adding to your collection.
-To help you get started, try these tried-and-true songs for preschoolers and some fun lesson plans to go with them!
+There are hundreds of great Spanish songs out there, and you could search YouTube or Spotify all day long adding to your collection.
+To help you get started, check out these tried-and-true songs for preschoolers and some fun lesson plans to go with them!

 1. “De Colores”

-- Why It’s Great: This is, according to singer José-Luis Orozco, one of the oldest known Spanish folk songs.
-It’s considered by many to be a Mexican folk song, but it’s sung everywhere people speak Spanish.
-There are many verses; the ones that talk about farm animals and different colors are the best for preschoolers.
+- Why It’s Great: This is considered by many to be a Mexican folk song, but it’s sung everywhere people speak Spanish.
+The verses about farm animals and different colors are great for preschoolers.

 2. “Hojas, Hojas”

 - Why It’s Great: This song lets kids practice their colors while tying them to the seasons.
 Building cross-thematic connections is a great way to embed the language deeper into your students’ young minds.